tdwg/bdq/tg2/_review/README.md

 ├── docs  human readable documentation files built from files in build/ │   ├── intro
 │   │   ├── .svg files, copied here from build, do not edit.
-│   │   └── index.md Generated file, do not edit..
+│   │   └── index.md Generated file, do not edit.
-│   ├── bdqcore landing page for bdqcore, with normative statements │   │   └── TODO
+│   ├── bdqcore landing page for bdqcore, with normative statements │   │   └── index.md Generated file, do not edit.
 │   ├── bdqffdq landing page for bdqffdq, with normative statements │   │   └── index.md Generated file, do not edit.
 │   ├── vocabularies